From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 5. Content Consensus (Agreement Score): 7% relevance

 Across all these factors, one insight stood out clearly.
 The strongest predictor of being cited is Content-Answer Fit: how well your content aligns with ChatGPT's own answers for that query.
 When your page, from title and meta description to tone and paragraph structure, mirrors the way ChatGPT writes, your probability of citation rises significantly.
+This is the core of mastering ChatGPT ranking factors.

 What the Data Shows: Ranking Factors for ChatGPT